Reducing Reliance on Paper Towels and Best Plastic-Free Options

 Environmental impact

 The company asserts that its process is waterless.
 It takes more than 700 gallons of water to produce a conventional cotton t-shirt, and that does not include the water it takes to grow the cotton.
-That’s enough water for one human to drink for 2 and a half years!
+That’s enough water for one human to drink for 2 and a half years!7

-This process reduces the use of pesticides, which harm the environment and pollute our waters.
+Osom Brand does not use dyes or harsh chemicals, which prevents water pollution because there is no toxic waste being poured into drains or pumped into rivers.
+This process also reduces the use of pesticides, which harm the environment and pollute our waters.

 Materials